Logo

 Exclusionary practices involve implementing policies that effectively bar certain groups from full participation in the community.
 Examples include:

-Banning children from using common areas, which can be discriminatory against families with children.
+Banning children from using common areas, which may be discriminatory against families with children.

-Restricting access to amenities based on arbitrary criteria that disproportionately affect protected classes.
+Restricting access to amenities based on criteria that disproportionately affect protected classes.

-Such policies can be challenged as HOA Fair Housing violations.
+Depending on the facts, such policies may be challenged as Fair Housing violations.

 Denial of Reasonable Accommodations

-Under the FHA, HOAs are required to provide reasonable accommodations to residents with disabilities.
-Denials can include:
+Under the FHA, HOAs may be required to provide reasonable accommodations to residents with disabilities.
+Examples of denials can include:

-Failure to accommodate can lead to HOA legal claims and potential lawsuits.
+Failure to accommodate can lead to legal claims and potential enforcement actions.

 Retaliation Claims In HOAs